Hassan126a/Shafaq-Course-Repo/Hassan Python Course/Hassan Python Learning Path 5/lp.md

-title: Shafaq Python Learning Path 5
+title: Hassan Python Learning Path 5
 description: Lets learn how to build a web application with Flask.
 scenarios:
   - Hassan Python Scenario 1